-All Apples produce their fruit on “spurs,” which are formed on the branches one year old or more, usually in the lower portion of these branches.
-These “spurs” are developed from the short lateral growths that vary in length from one to three inches.
-After they have definitely formed they can be recognized by their thick stubby appearance.
-The spurs produce blossoms and fruit year after year, and should be saved wherever possible.
+All Apples produce their fruit on “spurs,” which are formed on branches one-year-old or more, usually in the lower portion of these branches.
+These “spurs” are developed from short lateral growths that vary in length from one to three inches.
+After they have definitely formed, they can be recognized by their thick stubby appearance.
+The spurs produce blossoms and fruit year after year and should be saved wherever possible.

 When pruning the Apple tree, first cut out any dead or deceased branches, being careful to make cuts close to the main branch, without leaving any stub.
 This is very important because all apples are quite susceptible to rot, which can easily start in a stub which is left long enough to die back, rather than heal over with bark and new wood growth.

 Second, cut away any interfering wood, or branches that are rubbing against one another or that have come down too close to the ground and hinder cultivation.

 Third, cut out sufficient of the last year’s branch growth to evenly space all branches, allowing even sunlight penetration throughout the treetop.
 In doing this cutting, be careful to leave all established fruit spurs and those small lateral bud developments that are to be future fruit spurs.

 If the tree is making normally rapid growth, especially a young tree, the new branch growth must be cut off just above the fruit spur buds.
 In the case of young trees, this will mean about two-thirds of their length, as shown in the illustration.